gourneau/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     Avoid setting this to a low number of requests on a site which handles a lot of traffic.
-This is because the constant restarting and reloading of your WSGI application may cause unecessary load on your system and affect performance.
+This is because the constant restarting and reloading of your WSGI application may cause unnecessary load on your system and affect performance.
 Only use this option if you have no other choice due to a memory usage issue.
 Stop using it as soon as any memory issue has been resolved.